simbrain/simbraindocs/src/docs/worlds/odorworld.md

 ![Tile Set](/assets/images/tileSelector.png)

 The tile map is also organized into layers.
-To edit the layers use the Edit \> Edit Layers dialog.
+To edit the layers use the `Edit > Edit Layers` dialog.
 This allows you to specify some layers as blocking, which means agents won't be able to pass through nonempty tiles in that layer.
 This is the Yulin's World tile map.
 If you open Yulin's work and open this dialog and click on the visible checkboxes the way it works should be intuitive,

 ![Tile Layer Editor](/assets/images/tileLayerEditor.png)

+Tilemaps are based on [Tiled](https://www.mapeditor.org/) and in maps made in Tiled can be exported.

 # Sensors and Effectors